marianob85/CodeBeautifier/README.md

 # Code beautifier for Visual Studio

-Visual_Studio_2012_logo_and_wordmarkCode beautifier it’s a standalone Visual Studio plugin for various external code-format application.
+Code beautifier it's a standalone Visual Studio plugin for various external code-format application.

 At the moment the software provides these functionalities:
 - Support for external application using files as input,